 - Performance management framework, performance plans, targets and performance monitoring focused on achieving the objectives set out in the Plan.
-Supported by the PCC attending the Performance Delivery Group (PDG) and reviewing Performance Reports at the Strategic Assurance Board; - Comprehensive budgeting systems that seek to align resources with priorities; - Robust financial reporting, which routinely projects end of year outturn positions to allow early corrective action or highlight reinvestment opportunities; - Effective risk management strategies, registers, action plans and tactics; - A Commissioning Framework to 31 March 2018 which detailed the approach to engagement with partners and to commissioning appropriate outcomes through third party providers;
+Supported by the PCC attending the Performance Delivery Group (PDG), the Crime and Operations Effectiveness meeting as well as reviewing Performance Reports at the Strategic Assurance Board; - Comprehensive budgeting systems that seek to align resources with priorities; - Robust financial reporting, which routinely projects end of year outturn positions to allow early corrective action or highlight reinvestment opportunities; - Effective risk management strategies, registers, action plans and tactics; - A Commissioning Framework to 31 March 2019 which detailed the approach to engagement with partners and to commissioning appropriate outcomes through third party providers; - A Commissioning Framework developed for 2018-21 to support the delivery and priorities of the Police and Crime Plan. - Engagement in value for money benchmarking such as is conducted by Her Majesty's Inspectorate of Constabulary (HMICFRS); - A well-researched and coherent Corporate Governance Framework that sets out the rules and procedures for effective working within and between the OPCC and OCC;

-- A new Commissioning Framework developed for 2018-21 to support the delivery and priorities of the new Police and Crime Plan. - Engagement in value for money benchmarking such as is conducted by Her Majesty's Inspectorate of Constabulary (HMICFRS); - A well-researched and coherent Corporate Governance Framework that sets out the rules and procedures for effective working within and between the OPCC and OCC; - Appropriate statutory officers within both the OPCC and OCC, who are key members of respective leadership teams with relevant influence on strategic and tactical matters; - Codes of Conduct and standards of behaviour clearly set out in governance documents and the former signed by the PCC; - An independent Joint Audit, Risk and Assurance Panel (JARAP) that is charged with seeking assurance over risk, governance and internal control for both the OPCC and OCC; - Internal Audit team where the plan is directed towards risk and emerging issues; and where the plan is shaped by both the OPCC and the OCC; - External reviews and inspections including thematic reviews by HMICFRS which inform the PCC and the CC and highlight risks and learning points in addition to good practice. - An Ethics, Integrity and Complaints Committee to align the work of the JARAP and the Committee for optimum benefit moving forwards; - Regular reviews and updates on Regional Collaboration are discussed at the East Midlands PCC and CC Board who meet bi-monthly.
+- Appropriate statutory officers within both the OPCC and OCC, who are key members of respective leadership teams with relevant influence on strategic and tactical matters; - Codes of Conduct and standards of behaviour clearly set out in governance documents with the former being signed by the PCC; - An independent Joint Audit, Risk and Assurance Panel (JARAP) that is charged with seeking assurance over risk, governance and internal control for both the OPCC and OCC; - Internal Audit team where the plan and therefore resources are directed towards risk and emerging issues; and where the plan is shaped by both the OPCC and the OCC; - External reviews and inspections carried out by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) which inform the PCC and the CC and highlight risks and learning points in addition to good practice. - An Ethics, Integrity and Complaints Committee to align the work of the JARAP and the Committee for optimum benefit moving forwards; - Regular reviews and updates on Regional Collaboration are discussed at the East Midlands PCC and CC Board who meet bi-monthly.